btmbtm/btmbtm.github.io/gre/rcguide.md

 ### What this Guide Will Cover

 - Overlooked Prereqs to Acing RC
-- A Better RC Reading Process
+- A Better Reading Process for RC
-- Attacking and Understanding Questions
+- Attacking, Understanding, and Breakingdown Questions and Answer Choices
-- How to Practice for RC
+- How to Practice for GRE RC
 - How to Get Unstuck

-## RC Pre-Reqs
+## Overlooked Prereqs to Acing RC

 ### Mastery of GRE vocab